jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

     ```

 ## SRv6
+Segment Routing over IPv6 (SRv6) extends Segment Routing support with IPv6 data plane.

+SRv6 introduces the Network Programming framework that enables a network operator or an application to specify a packet processing program by encoding a sequence of instructions in the IPv6 packet header.
+Each instruction is implemented on one or several nodes in the network and identified by an SRv6 Segment Identifier (SID) in the packet.
+In this lab we are implementing SRv6 on the following routers: xrd01, xrd05, xrd06, xrd07

+In SRv6, an IPv6 address represents an instruction.
+SRv6 uses a new type of IPv6 Routing Extension Header, called the Segment Routing Header (SRH), in order to encode an ordered list of instructions.
+The active segment is indicated by the destination address of the packet, and the next segment is indicated by a pointer in the SRH.

+For a full overview of SRv6 please see the Wiki here: [LINK](/SRv6.md)
+The Cisco IOS-XR 7.5 Configuration guide for SRv6 can be found here: [LINK](https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/segment-routing/75x/b-segment-routing-cg-cisco8000-75x/configuring-segment-routing-over-ipv6-srv6-micro-sids.html)

+### Configuration Steps
 1. Enable SRv6 globally and define SRv6 locator and source address for outbound encapsulation
    - the source address should match the router's loopback0 ipv6 address
    - locator should match the first 48-bits of the router's loopback0